vatpac-technology/sops/docs/terminal/eastsale.md

 </figure>

 #### D354 VFR Transit Lane
 The D354 VFR Transit Lane is available following the disused Gippsland Railway, allowing aircraft to transit underneath the [R360A restricted area](#r360a-f-east-sale) from east to west (or vice versa).
 It follows the Gippsland Railway southwest from COWR to LOWS and is wholly contained within the [D353 danger area](../../controller-skills/sua/#danger-areas) `SFC-A010`.
-A clearance is **not** required to track via the corridor, and aircraft are not required to monitor the ESA frequency.
+A clearance is **not** required to track via the corridor and aircraft are not required to monitor the ESA frequency.

 #### Longford Lane
 The Longford Lane facilitates movements between Longford Helipad (YUOF) and off-shore platforms in the Bass Strait.
 The lane is defined as the area between 1NM south of Longford-Golden Beach Rd and Longford-Loch Sport Rd, 1NM east of Longford Seaspray Rd, and the coastline, `SFC - A020`.